 Remember the step-by-step directions and detailed ingredient list are below, in the printable recipe card at the bottom of the post, as well as the nutritional information.

-• Butter: Used to sauté the onions, butter adds a rich, silky texture and a hint of nuttiness, enhancing the natural sweetness of the onions.
+• Butter: Used to sauté the onions, butter adds a rich, silky texture.

 • Optional Garnishes: Freshly chopped chives or a sprinkle of additional shredded cheese can be used to garnish the soup before serving, adding a pop of color and texture.